carolina-tcn/sql_data_warehouse_project/README.md

 - **Product Performance**
 - **Sales Trends**

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+📚 Based on
+This project is based on the original work by https://github.com/DataWithBaraa, used as a reference during my training.